epakhomov/Will-the-Customer-Accept-the-Coupon/README.md

 <img src="/images/01.png" alt="Fig.1" class="center" style="width:600px;height:auto;">

-As we can clearly see that the most common coupon is "Coffe House" as well as the most accepted one.
+As we can clearly see that the most common coupon is "Coffee House" as well as the most accepted one.
 We also calculated the proportion of the total observations that chose to accept the coupons to be **57%**.

 According to the next assignment, we looked closer at the data that contained observations for the "Bar" coupon only.